How to Value Your Small Business for Sale

 - Project cash flows for the next 3-5 years

-- Choose a discount rate (typically 15-30% for small businesses, reflecting the risk)
+- Choose a discount rate (often in the range of 15-30% for small businesses, reflecting the higher risk compared to public companies)

 - Calculate the present value of each year's projected cash flow